GAP and C&O Towpath Bike Tour

 10 Day Inn Tour

-We will ride the entire length of the Great Allegheny Passage and the Chesapeake & Ohio Towpath from Pittsburgh, PA to Washington, DC.
-We'll cover 335 miles of vehicle-free trails in the autumn when the nights are cool and the route should be lined with brilliant color.
+We will bike the entire length of the Great Allegheny Passage and the Chesapeake & Ohio Towpath from Pittsburgh, PA to Washington, DC.
+During this bike tour we'll cover 335 miles of vehicle-free trails in the autumn when the nights are cool and the route should be lined with brilliant color.
 This is a bucket list ride for many cyclists.
 If it's not on your list, it should be - join us!

 Mostly flat terrain on crushed stone.
 Average 50 miles per day.
 Moderate cycling level.